 Knowing French basics will certainly make life on the road easier, not to mention infinitely more rewarding.
 More and more people here are speaking English, especially the younger generations, but you will be rewarded with kindness if you attempt French.

 Many words in English are the same as French, but this unfortunately does not hold true for bikes.
-Check out this extremely complete list of words related to cycling, translated from either French to English, or English to French.
+Check out this extremely useful list of words related to cycling.

-If you are contemplating a cycling holiday for the first time, or you would like a few tips, here’s a short guide I’ve put together on my blog.
-If you are here on a ‘regular’ holiday but would like to get out on a bicycle, Cycling Languedoc offers guided rides in the Montpellier / Nîmes area and self-guided tours throughout the region.
+If you are contemplating a cycling holiday for the first time, or you would like a few tips, here’s a starter guide.
+If you are here on a ‘regular’ holiday but would like to get out on a bicycle, see these suggestions of guided and self-guided rides in the area.
 Looking for a place to stay for you and your bike?
-Check out Cycling-friendly Accommodation in Languedoc.
+Check out these places.